ZKAW/PyPass/README.md

 # PyPass
-Random password generator in Python.
+This is a random password generator coded in Python.

 * You can: